Tatiana Bonetti

-Tatiana Bonetti (born 15 December 1991) is an Italian footballer who plays as a forward for Inter Milan and the Italy women's national team.
+Tatiana Bonetti (born 15 December 1991) is an Italian footballer who plays as a forward for Serie B club Freedom FC and the Italy women's national team.

 Club career

-Bonetti has previously played for AC Riozzese, UPC Tavagnacco, AGSM Verona, Fiorentina FC and Atlético Madrid.
+Bonetti has previously played for AC Riozzese, UPC Tavagnacco, AGSM Verona, Fiorentina FC, Atlético Madrid, and Inter Milan.

 International career

 Bonetti was a member of the Italian Under-19 team that won the 2008 U-19 European Championship, where she scored a winner against Norway.